ltndat/ltndat/README.md

-# System-Driven Full Stack Developer
+# System-Led Full Stack Developer

 I'm a full stack engineer with a product-first mindset and a systemized learning approach.